Board Modifications

 Modifying a Seeduino 4.2

 The Seeeduino 4.2 is basically an UNO, but has some additional nice features, such as a switch for changing supply voltage.
 You can program and debug it the same way as an UNO is programmed and debugged.
-You need to remove the auto-RESET capacitor C14 (blue ellipsis) and the RESET-LED (violet) as shown below.
+You need to remove the auto-RESET capacitor C14 (blue ellipsis) and the RESET-LED (cyan) as shown below.

 Original Arduino Nano